angulardart/site-angulardart/src/angular/guide/dependency-injection.md

 ```

 We do have to configure the injector by registering the **providers**
-that create the services our application requires.
+that create the services our app requires.
 We'll explain what [providers](#providers) are later in this chapter.

 Before we do, let's see an example of provider registration during bootstrapping: